 Is the flu serious?

 Usually, the flu goes away on its own after about a week, but the feeling of tiredness can hang around for several weeks.
-However, the flu can be very serious for newborns, the elderly, and people with certain health conditions.3 If you or a loved one are experiencing any complications with the flu, you should visit a doctor.
+However, the flu can be very serious for newborns, the elderly, and people with certain health conditions.3 If you or a loved one are experiencing any complications with the flu, you should visit a doctor as soon as possible.

 How to ease flu suffering

-- Drink a lot of water and other liquids.
+- Drinking a lot of water and other liquids.

-- Use Theraflu® products to reduce the discomfort of cold and flu symptoms.
+- Using Theraflu products to reduce the discomfort of cold and flu symptoms.

 - Antiviral medications may help.
 Contact your physician as soon as you notice the symptoms.

-You may want to get up and go to work or school, but it’s smarter not to.1 if you think you have the flu, do yourself and everybody else a favor and avoid contact with others.
-You can easily pass a flu to somebody else when you’re sick.
+You may want to get up and go to work or school, but it’s smarter not to.1 If you think you have the flu, do yourself and everybody else a favor and avoid contact with others.
+You can easily pass the flu to somebody else when you’re sick.
 The best way to avoid contact with others is to stay home until your symptoms are gone.
 The CDC recommends that people stay home for at least 24 hours after their fever is gone except to get medical care or other necessities.6 Getting plenty of rest at and drinking lots of fluids will help your body recover faster.
 As an added bonus, by limiting your contact with others, you reduce the possibility of spreading the virus.